SSIG-IT/ari-deployment/README.md

 # step 4: Configure the Logic App Workflow
 After deploying the Logic App ARM template, you need to manually configure the workflow to connect it to your Storage Account and email action.
-Below are the exact steps with your data and screenshots as reference.

 1. Add the Trigger: When a blob is added or modified (properties only) (V2) Search for "When a blob is added or modified (properties only) (V2)" in the Logic App designer and add it as the first trigger.